onkr0d/onkr0d/README.md

 ## Hi, I'm Ivan 👋

-I'm a studying Computer Science at Boston University.
+I'm studying Computer Science at Boston University.
 In my free time, I like to read, play volleyball, and tinker with open source.

 ### Things I'm interested in:
 - 📚 Full stack development